Skip to Content

 Now that people are living longer, often well into their 80s and 90s, it has become more likely that an individual will need long-term medical care in the future.
 Unfortunately, long-term care is extraordinarily expensive, and an individual could easily deplete their life savings in a matter of months when paying for such services out-of- pocket.
 If a person is unable to pay for this care, their assets will be liquidated, or the money may be taken out of their estate upon their passing.

-Medicaid Planning in Virginia
+Effective Medicaid Planning in Virginia

 Luckily, there is a way to plan around this long-term care problem.
 Medicaid is a government-funded healthcare plan available to those who qualify financially.
 Medicaid will cover an enrollee’s long-term care expenses.
 Because it is a means-tested program, however, many must spend down or move assets around in order to qualify.
 J.S.
 Burton is skilled at working with clients in order to make them eligible for Medicaid.
 We can do this either as a precautionary measure, taking into account the five-year look-back period during which Medicaid will scrutinize financial records for improper transactions that may result in a penalty, or in a crisis situation where a person needs long-term care as soon as possible.
 J.S.
 Burton regularly works with clients on Medicaid-related matters, allowing them to maintain control of their assets and to preserve them for the benefit of loved ones while still qualifying for Medicaid.

-Incapacity, Guardianships, & Conservatorships in Virginia
+Incapacity, Guardianships & Conservatorships in Virginia

 It is also important to realize that living longer increases the chance that a person might become incapacitated at some point in their life, becoming unable to handle their personal, financial, or medical affairs.
 With a comprehensive estate plan that includes a durable power of attorney and advance medical directive, an agent will be able to take over the person’s care automatically, should the need arise.